 @peopleimettodayny Mack in Boystown at the art walk.
 “Mack.
 As in the Mack truck.
 I am a Megalodon Shark…always moving”.
 He talked a lot about Egyptology…I think his reference was actually the TV show ‘Stargate’.
 It was a bit confusing.
 A fascinating character…and I looked it up; the Megalodon shark was the largest shark in the world that became extinct around 3.6 million years ago.
 You never know what you’re going to learn in random conversations with a stranger.
 Leaving Boystown and walking N. Clark Street we didn’t realise that our route would take us right by Wrigley Field where a big Cubs game was already underway.
 All along N. Clark sports bars spilled out fans in the blue and orange club colours, some heading to the stadium others watching the game on giant TVs in the bars.
 Bar chairs shaped like giant baseball mitts, chandeliers made from baseball bats and everywhere saturated in club colours.
 We watched as hundreds of people filed in to the iconic stadium.
 We could hear the sports commentary floating out over the top carried by the breeze.
 Great atmosphere on the street.
 It’s a controversial subject but I wasn’t in the least bit tempted to go to the game being as every US sports game I’ve attended so far has gone on for hours and hours…. and hours, with tons of commercial breaks.
 Sorry my American friends…but I just can’t hack it.
 We were actually heading to Graceland Cemetery…deserted other than a handful of other wanderers and a small group on a graveyard tour.
 I wanted to see the statue of Eternal Silence grave marker for the ironically named Dexter Graves.
 A bronze suplture backdropped by sparkling black granite, it strikes a spookily intimidating pose peering out from under it’s hood.
 Dexter Graves led a group of 13 families from Ohio to settle in Chicago in 1831 and died 75 years before Lorado Taft’s statue was erected.
 Folklore myth predicts that if you look in to the eyes of the statue you will see a vision of your own death.
 I did….and I didn’t.
 Thankfully.

 It’s an attractive cemetery with some handsome tombs.
 My favourite were the three grave markers below, presumably a family.
 There’s a wonderful personality and poignancy about them.Worn out from walking we took a taxi to Logan Square Farmers Market set up during the summer outdoors every Sunday from 10am til 3pm on 3107 W Logan Blvd…it moves indoors for winter.
 As food markets go, it’s not bad and must cater well to locals but as a visitor there wasn’t much to hold us here longer than a 10 minute stroll through.
 Logan Square has a similar hipster vibe that turned in to the behemoth of Williamsburg in New York.
 Small boutiques, upmarket clothing stores, street art…it’s going through gentrification with bars, clubs, and restaurants settling in.
 There’s also the old Logan Theatre and Logan Square Auditorium, formerly an historic ballroom built in 1915.
 The original train line is now the 606 bike trail.
 Feeling hungry we ate at The Whale at 2427 N.Milwaukee Avenue.
 It’s got a high rollers gambling theme, hence its name.
 It’s a bit flashy for a late brunch but they’ve obviously spent a lot of time and love designing the place and it looks pretty cool.
 Excellent service and delicious food; crabcakes with béarnaise sauce with a chilli kick were fantastic…and this was the only place we ate in Chicago that got our order right from start to finish https://thewhalechicago.com/Dogs I Met Today!
 Chai in Chicago.
 Walking his owners around Logan Square.
 Me: “He’s like the David Bowie of dogs.”
 Young owner: “Other people have said that too”.
 Latino mum “Who’s David Bowie?”
 Back at our hotel to rest up for a bit from 2 solid days of 8 miles of walking each day we were driven out of our new room, having been moved once, by the repetitive beats of banging EDM music.
 We’re big music fans but this was way too intrusive for a hotel; their website manifesto ironically states “peace and welcome.”
 We asked to be moved again but no free rooms even on a Sunday afternoon so out again for more walking we ended up back by the riverside just as a taxi boat was pulling in.
 30 minutes up the river at dusk to Chinatown where a fantastic hulking old iron bridge sounded a horn to signal that it was about to move upwards to let through a wide load-carrying river barge.
 Now owned by Amtrak this 1915 vertical lift railroad bridge is close to Chinatown’s Ping Tom Memorial Park, just a little up the river from where our Chicago taxi boat pulled in.
-We watched as a group of women near the riverside lit Chinese lanterns to mark the three year anniversary of a friend’s death from cancer.
+We watched as a group of women lit Chinese lanterns to mark the three year anniversary of a friend’s death.
 They floated up carrying their messages written on fragile paper, a poignant personal memorial.
-In Chinatown we stumbled in to a private resident’s pathway where sitting between suburban houses, overgrown almost to be hidden, was a temple.
-Incongruous amid the hard red brick boxes.
+In Chinatown we wandered on to a private resident’s path; sitting between suburban houses overgrown with climbing plants, was a temple…incongruous amid the red brick houses.
 The main drag of Chinatown resembled a strip mall of low rise brick buildings, no doubt livelier during the day but nothing to hold us here on a Sunday evening when most places are closed.
 I peered through the back door of a restaurant to watch the cooks with their woks…waving when they saw me.We walked back through Ping Tom Memorial Park crossing the railway tracks where signal lights cast an eerie red glow on shrubby bushes scrambling at the edge of the tracks.
 Back at the taxi boat landing it was pretty much deserted.
 The Chicago Taxi boats only charge $10 for an all day pass and it’s a great way to see Chicago at night but if you can afford to join one, they can’t replace the architecture boat tour for the information and insight you get about the buildings. @peopleimettodayny Bunny in Chicago in the Loop district waiting for a car.
 Inspired by the Harajuku sub culture style in Japan.
 “I get my outfits from San Francisco and from Japan.”
 Bunny looked fabulous.One last night in the hotel trying to sleep through the EDM music still playing in to the early hours and the next morning it was goodbye Chicago.
 Leaving on a foggy morning a final walk over the bridge, we’d seen this fabulous river dazzled by sun, glittering at night and now wreathed with mist.
 It’s a view that will impress whatever the weather’s throwing at it.
 Sure we wanted to punch the hotel DJ square in the face and we didn’t like the infamous Chicago pizza pie…but this was a great 3 night trip to a city with class.
 Get in now before it’s overrun with hen and stag nights…you can see it sneaking in.
 And time for one last ‘People I Met Today’.
 Scott also on his way to the airport.
 I saw him at the subway station and said “Hey!
 Maybe you’re flying our plane!”
 His reply “Not flying it but maybe working on it!”
 Turned out we were both heading to JFK and both flying out at 12.30pm…rode the subway all the way there chatting about our travels and favourite countries…and he was on a different airline.
 Near missed big coincidences.
 I told him I’d wave from our plane as we raced him to New York.I haven’t named the hotel as they’ve agreed to refund us in full which was fair enough.
 All I can say is make sure you research before you book anything.
 Turned out this place did have a lot of reviews complaining about the club bar and the music going on late in to the night.